EricssonResearch/spindump/README.md

     cmake .
     make

 Also, a long-awaited upgrade is in the work: Spindump will be able to collect information and submit it to another Spindump instance elsewhere.
 As the protocol used to submit measurement data is web-based, this can also be used to submit data to any suitable web server, for instance, in the convenient JSON format.
-See [description](../blob/master/Format.md) for more information.
+See the [format description](https://raw.githubusercontent.com/EricssonResearch/spindump/master/Format.md) for more information.
 Note also that the new JSON format includes an array at the top level, rather than merely records following each other without an array.

 # Use Cases